cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-phd-profiles-are-evaluated.md

 title: Staying in Academia&#58; How PhD Profiles are Evaluated?
 subtitle: An overview
 tags: science
-description: For those who decided to stay in academia, achieving a position as a tenured professor is not easy, to say the least.
-There are several evaluation layers to pass before reaching this position, so it is better to be prepared.
-Research profiles are be carefully evaluated before being accepted or rejected, so it is better for you to prepare well for what is coming.
+description: For those who decided to stay in academia, getting a position as a tenured professor is not easy, to say the least.
+There are several evaluation rounds to pass before even considering the posibility of reaching this position.
+Researchers' profiles are carefully evaluated before being accepted or rejected, so it is better for you to prepare well for what is coming.
 keywords:
   - career path,
   - academia,